 Many more grilling temptations can be at your fingertips with your own set of Jennifer Eloff’s best selling cookbooks LOW CARBING AMONG FRIENDS.
 She has brought together Chef George Stella and some other “stellar” low-carb kitchen gurus to bring you a marvelous collection of easy, gluten-free recipes.
 You can order the entire 5-volume set or individual volumes from Amazon or here.

 DISCLAIMER: I am not paid for this book promotion nor the inclusion of my recipes.
 I do so simply because these contain AMAZING recipes!
 GET YOURS TODAY!

-1 lb. ground ostrich meat
+1 lb. ground ostrich meat (or other ground meat)

 2 T. bacon grease (or other fat/lard of your choosing)

 1 clove garlic, minced

 Dash each ground thyme, onion powder and black pepper